The Shield (professional wrestling): Rebellion against The Authority

 On the March 7 episode of SmackDown, the members of The Shield met in the ring to clear the air on their disharmony, and Rollins explained that his actions achieved his purpose of getting Ambrose and Reigns to finally see eye-to-eye, which led to the trio ultimately reconciling.

-During their next storyline, the Shield turned into babyfaces and feuded with Kane after refusing to assault Jerry Lawler.
-The feud also The Authority's The New Age Outlaws (Road Dogg and Billy Gunn) after they sided with Kane, culminating in a match at WrestleMania XXX, which The Shield emerged victorious quickly and decisively.
-Then, The Authority leader Triple H reunited his previous stable Evolution with Orton and Batista, and at Extreme Rules, The Shield defeated Evolution.
+On the March 17 episode of Raw, The Shield turned to babyfaces and feuded with Kane after refusing to assault Jerry Lawler.
+The feud also involved The Authority's The New Age Outlaws (Road Dogg and Billy Gunn) after they sided with Kane, culminating in a match at WrestleMania XXX, which The Shield would win.
+Authority leader Triple H then reunited his previous stable Evolution with Orton and Batista, and at Extreme Rules, The Shield defeated Evolution.
 The following night on Raw, Triple H forced Ambrose to defend the United States Championship in a 20-man battle royal without Reigns and Rollins being involved.
-(Though they were both outside the ring the whole match yelling encouragement to him, they could not physically interfere.)
-Ambrose would end up losing the title after he was the last eliminated by Sheamus.
+(Though they were both outside the ring during the match, they could not physically interfere.)
+Ambrose would end up losing the title after he was the last wrestler eliminated in the match by Sheamus.
 At Payback, they defeated Evolution in a No Holds Barred elimination match, in which no Shield member was eliminated.